 With only 5 simple and all natural ingredients, this homemade laundry powder is a breeze to make.
 And it makes a great science, math, and sensory activity for little ones!

-I’ve tested this detergent on our dirty farm clothes, on kid messes, stinky laundry, white towels and sheets, hot and cold laundry.
+I’ve tested this detergent on our dirty farm clothes, on kid messes, stinky laundry, white towels and sheets, hot water and cold water washes.

 I have a heavy duty Speed Queen with agitator top load machine.
 Because farm clothes & kids!

-So, I have NOT tested this in a front loader or high efficiency machine.
+So, I have NOT tested this in a front load washer or high efficiency washing machines (he washer).
+But it is low sudsing so I don’t imagine it being a problem.

 For this batch, I used a combination of my favorite citrus oils for an awesome fresh scent.